 In order to deal with our suppliers, it is necessary to process their data, which we do on the basis of contractual obligation and legitimate business interest.

 We sometimes pass on your data to our approved suppliers, if required, to complete the work our customers have requested, such as venues, and selected suppliers.
 This can include names of attendees, dietary requirements and main contact details.
-We also may pass on business email addresses to our marketing suppliers for the purposes of email marketing – any marketing supplier we use has been assessed and complies with the requirements of GDPR 2018.
+We also may pass on business email addresses to our marketing suppliers for the purposes of email marketing – any marketing supplier we use has been assessed and complies with the requirements of The DPA (Data Protection Act) 2018 and UK GDPR (General Data Protection Regulation).
 We do not sell your data or pass it on to unrelated third parties.